schoeberl/cae-lab/finasgmt/README.md

 You are *NOT* required to simulate the pipeline stages.

+### Alternative: a Real Processor implementation

+If you have some hardware design experience (e.g., Digital Electronics 2), you might be curious if you can do the real thing, a hardware implementation of the RISC-V. Yes, you can!
+A hardware implementation counts as well as a possible simulation of a RISC-V. However, be aware that this is a lot more work than a simple ISA simulator.
+I (Martin) can give you some help, but the TA probably not.
+You are more on your own.

 ### Input

 The binary input files contain the programs to be executed.
 Each instruction is 32 bits, so you read and store them as Java (or similar) ints in your program.
 Bit shifting the integer and AND'ing with a bit mask will give you the required fields of the instruction, such as the opcode and the RD.